How does a stove fan work?

 IT'S NOT MAGIC

 So, although at first it might seem like magic, Cocoon Fans actually work based on the simple principle that if two dissimilar metals are placed together and heated, they will create a small voltage that can be enough to power a motor.
-It’s for this reason that the Cocoon Fan needs no power except the heater itself - No switches, no trailing wires, and no batteries.
+It’s for this reason that the Cocoon Fan needs no power except the stove itself - No switches, no trailing wires, and no batteries.

 The fan generates its own electricity to power the little electric motor in the fan (Peltier), circulating the warm air efficiently.